DanielJBates/DanielJBates/README.md

 - Hi, I’m Daniel Bates
-- I'm a 3rd year Computer Science For Game Development student at the University Of Hull
+- I'm a 3rd year MEng Computer Science For Game Development student at the University Of Hull